twotreeszf/dl-vsix/README.md

 ```

 The script will ask for:
-1. A VS Code Marketplace URL
+1. A VSCode Marketplace URL
 2. Whether to download dependencies
+3. Whether to install the downloaded extensions in Windsurf

 Example marketplace URLs:
 - https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools